-Parameter IPsec General Settings Remote peer IP address or host name of the remote IPsec peer.
+Parameter IPsec General Settings Local IP IP of the local interface.
+You may specify 0.0.0.0 to allow any IP address.
+Remote peer IP address or host name of the remote IPsec peer.
 You may specify 0.0.0.0 to act as a responder for roadwarrior clients.
 DPD Status Specifies whether Dead Peer Detection (see RFC 3706) shall be used.
-DPD will detect any broken IPSec connections, in particular the ISAKMP tunnel, and refresh the corresponding SAs (Security Associations) and SPIs (Security Payload Identifier) for a faster re-establishment of the tunnel.
-Detection cycle The delay (in seconds) between DPD keepalives that are sent for this connection (default 30 seconds) Failure threshold The number of unanswered DPD requests until the IPsec peer is considered dead (the router will then try to re-establish a dead connection automatically)
+DPD will detect any broken IPSec connections, in particu- lar the ISAKMP tunnel, and refresh the corresponding SAs (Secu- rity Associations) and SPIs (Security Payload Identifier) for a faster re-establishment of the tunnel.
+Detection cycle The delay (in seconds) between DPD keepalives that are sent for this connection (default 30 seconds)

-Parameter IPsec General Settings Action The action to perform if a peer disconnects.
+Parameter IPsec General Settings Failure threshold The number of unanswered DPD requests until the IPsec peer is con- sidered dead (the router will then try to re-establish a dead connection automatically) Action The action to perform if a peer disconnects.
 Available choices from the drop-down menu are to clear, hold or to Restart the peer.